saurabh-hirani/saurabh-hirani.github.io/_posts/2021-05-01-pipeline-power-1.md

   where [./aws-ec2-describe-instances-csv](https://github.com/saurabh-hirani/bin/blob/master/aws-ec2-describe-instances-csv) will keep on growing with comma separated fields as I keep on encountering more SQL-like problem scenarios.

-But you did have to learn about **strftime** - didn't you? - this question might be posed by the perceptive reader and those who I didn't pay to read this blog.
+But you did have to learn about **strftime** - didn't you? - this question might be posed by the perceptive reader.
 Yes - but the point is that instead of employing logic of what to do with the data in the tool that queries the data, by dumping the output in CSV, we have made the data queryable in a lot of ways.
 The same CSV dump can answer queries like:

 1. Give me all the instances whose tags match 'kuber%'